bd5105625/ricebook-backend/README.md

-# Note: Switch branch EC2 to access CI/CD of NodeJS server to AWS
+# Note: Switch branch to EC2 to access CI/CD pipeline for deploying NodeJS server to AWS

 Test: